moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

 However, for the first few months of this process, we had ongoing development in both versions 3 and 4. **This was due to**:

 - Team members were actively developing data linking pipeline features, all required in version 3.
-- There were ongoing features in version 3 that needed finalisation.
+- There were ongoing features in version 3 that needed finalization.

 ---